2023 Award applications are now closed

 - Courses to gain skills or knowledge.

-- Travel and attendance at study days or conferences in the UK or abroad.
+- Travel and attendance at study days or conferences.

 - Small research project or to ideas to improve local maternity services.